 The Interfaith Center for Sustainable Development (ICSD) has been involved in organizing, in conjunction with our partners, three interfaith environmental conferences.
 The events have provided an opportunity for religious leaders to speak out on environmental sustainability, and a forum for faith members to participate in interactive seminars on faith and ecology.

 Two of the conferences were held in Jerusalem, with some 250 Christians, Jews, Muslims, and Baha’i participating, together with religious leaders.
 The conferences received broad media coverage in over 50 international media outlets.
 The third event was held in Durban, South Africa.
-A conference is planned for 2013, co-organized by the Konrad Adenauer Foundation.

 Christian, Jewish, and Muslim clergy and seminary students convened around a shared vision of ecological sustainability at the Faith and Ecology Conference in Jerusalem in October 2014.
 The conference educated over 100 clergy, seminary students, and others and provided tools and inspiration to expand faith-based environmental teaching and action.
 Moving one step beyond previous ICSD conferences, this daylong event incorporated action planning sessions for each participating institution to return home with plans to “green” their places of study and worship and continue collaborating across religions to create a more sustainable Holy Land.